geodynamics/burnman/readme.txt

 * example_seismic.py

-Shows the various ways to input seismic models (Vs, Vp, Vphi, Density) as a function of depth (or P) as well as different velocity models available:
+Shows the various ways to input seismic models (Vs, Vp, Vphi, Density) as a function of depth (or P) as well as different velocity model libraries available within Burnman:
-PREM (Dziewonski & Anderson, 1981)
+1. PREM (Dziewonski & Anderson, 1981)
-reference model for fast regionsi (outside the LLSVP's) in the lower mantle (Lekic et al. 2012) reference model for slow regions (LLSVP's) in the lower mantle (Lekic et la.
+2. Reference model for fast regions (outside the LLSVP's) in the lower mantle (Lekic et al. 2012)
+3. Reference model for slow regions (LLSVP's) in the lower mantle (Lekic et la.
 2012)

+This example will first calculate or read in a seismic model and plot the model along the defined pressure range.

 requires:

 teaches:
+- Input of user-defined seismic models
-- seismic models
+- Utilization of library seismic models within BurnMan

-* example_compare_two_models.py

-Calculates and plots two models for different minerals or methods and plots the results.
-Calculates basic percent difference statistics as well.

-requires:
-- geotherms
-- creating minerals

-teaches:
-- compute seismic velocities and compare

 * example_composition.py

 This example shows how to create different minerals, how to compute seismic velocities, and how to compare them to a seismic reference model.

+Currently BurnMan can input mineral compositions in 4 different ways:

+1. Two minerals mixed in simple mole fractions.
+Can be chosen from the BurnMan libraries or from user defined minerals (see example_user_input_material)
+2. Two minerals mixed in simple mole fractions with user-defined Fe partitioning
+3. The user can input wt% of each cation (Mg, Fe and Si) and BurnMan will calculate Fe partitioning along a P, T profile (see example_partition_coef.py)
+4. A mixture of three or more  minerals.

+In compositions 2,3 and 4 of the above inputs, BurnMan will mix the mineral physical paremeters of end member minerals (pure Mg and Fe) of the user's choice using either volumetric (moduli) or molar averaging (all others) at room pressure and temperature (see example_user_input_material.py for information on these parameters) .

+To turn a method of mineral creation "on" the first if statement above the method must be set to True, with all others set to False.

+Note: These minerals can include a spin transition in (Mg,Fe)O, see example_spintransition.py for explanation of how to implement this

 requires:
 - geotherms
 - seismic models
 - compute seismic velocities
+- composite mineral helpers

 teaches:
 - creating minerals
 - seismic comparison

-* example_woutput.py

-Compute properties of minerals and creates a table of outputs in a text format that could be used with other programs.

-requires:
-- creating minerals
-- compute seismic velocities
-- geotherms

-teaches:
-- output computed seismic data to file

 * example_user_input_material.py

+The main focus of this example is to show the mineral physical input constants necessary for BurnMan to calculate seismic velocity profiles.
+Furht

 Shows user how to input a mineral of his/her choice and which physical values need to be input for BurnMan to calculate Vs, Vp, Vphi and density at depth.